 Back Alley Music in Charlottetown always has you covered, even in crisis mode.
 They will help you support a small business and artists all in one swoop and with a smile.

 If you have music you think we'd enjoy, please make suggestions!
-You can share with us on any of our social media or send us a quick email.
+You can share with us on social media or send a quick email.

 Does anyone else do a shoulder check after their dog poops and not pick it up if no one is looking?